dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 1_000_000 based 2 => 64
 abcde based 36 => 17325410
 ```
 Try to always use `valueOf` - the reason is that constructor - always create new object in memory, but valueOf will either return singleton (in case of `Boolean.TRUE` & `Boolean.FALSE`) or may return cached object.
 For `Integer`, by default cached valued -128..127, but you can add more cached value using `-XX:AutoBoxCacheMax`.
 Then you can get 2 integers and compare them use `obj1==obj2`, and although they are object, because they are cached, they would refer to the same underlying object in memory.
-So `valueOf` and autoboxing using cached objects, but `constructor` always create new object.
+So `valueOf` and autoboxing (which basically uses `valueOf` under-the-hood) using cached objects, but `constructor` always create new object.
 ```java
 public class App{
     public static void main(String[] args) {